ashoks773/RNA_seq_workshop/README.md

 # RNA_seq_workshop
-This project contains the data and script which was used to conduct a RNA-seq workshop at ChemBioIT
+This project contains the data and script which was used to conduct a RNA-seq workshop.

 #- Follwoing files are included
 A python script to process RNA-seq data